pytorch/pytorch/docs/source/fx.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 :meth:`GraphModule.to_folder` is a method in ``GraphModule`` that allows
 you to dump out the generated FX code to a folder.
 Although copying the
-forward pass into the code often suffices as in :ref:`Print the Generated Code
+forward pass into the code often suffices as in :ref:`Print the Generated Code`,
-<the above section>`, it doesn’t capture any model attribute state.
+it doesn’t capture any model attribute state.
+To examine modules and parameters,
-To examine modules and parameters, we can use ``to_folder``.
+we can use ``to_folder``.

 ::